 Weekly schedule: Each project will be discussed in a weekly 2-hour meeting.
 This will be the opportunity to discuss how to solve problems, related theory and techniques, related work done by others, report or paper writing, practicing presentations, troubleshooting, and any other project related topics.
 The first 3-weeks will be used to discuss some related research publications listed above, to refine a research question to be investigated, and to plan the resources and methods.
 The last 2-weeks will be spent on polishing the demonstration and the report.

-- Week 3: Students submit project proposals.
-Meet and discuss to help sharpen the research questions and methods.
-Students go out and come up with an experimentation plan and schedule.
+- 24 Jan 2019: Students submit project proposals.
+Meet and discuss to help sharpen the research questions and methods (0.5 hr of brief, 1 hr of discussion about possible research questions).
+Use this discussion to come up with a detailed experimentation plan and schedule.
 If there are collaborating PhD students involved, discuss their availability to do experiments.

 Learning outcomes: On successful completion of the module, students should be able to: